visualpharm/Lunacy/docs/index.md

    <strong>Web App</strong>
   </summary>

  [Icons web app](https://icons8.com/icons) is availale on any modern web browser and can be accessed via the URL: https://icons8.com/icons.
-The subscetions below grasp the main features of the web app:
+The subsections below grasp the main features of the web app:

   <ul>
     <hr>